Make Products That Actually Sell By Using Jobs to be Done

 "Jobs to be Done" (JTBD) is a customer discovery framework developed by Clayton Christensen, a professor who taught at Harvard Business School.
 This framework is based on the idea that people don’t “buy” products or services, but instead “hire” them.
-Thinking about your business from a "Jobs to be Done" perspective helps small business owners and entrepreneurs understand the underlying motivations and goals of their customers when they "hire" a product or service to help them overcome an obstacle or get a job done.
+Thinking about your business from a "Jobs to be Done" perspective helps SaaS founders and service-focused entrepreneurs in particular understand the underlying motivations and goals of their customers.
+Your customers buy or 'hire" your SaaS product or expertise to help them overcome an obstacle they haven't been able to navigate on their own.

-For small business owners, it shifts the focus away from creating traditional demographic or psychographic customer segments to identifying the functional, social, and emotional aspects that drive a customers decision-making processes.
-In doing so, you can better understand how your products and services fit into their lives, and get “hired” for the job.
+For startup founders, it shifts the focus away from the traditional demographic or psychographic customer segments to identifying the common thread between all your customers from more of a functional, social, and emotional lens.
+What is actually driving a customer to hire your product?
+What does that decision-making process look like in their head?
+In doing so, you can better understand how your SaaS products and service offerings fit into their lives, and get “hired” for the job.

-The core concept of Jobs to be Done is that customers "hire" products or services to help them get a specific job or task done in their lives.
-This job can be anything that customers are trying to achieve, solve, or improve upon.
+Your customers are stuck.
+This job to be done is the thing that's keeping them stuck.
+It can be anything that customers are trying to achieve, solve, or improve upon.
 The framework also suggests that customers don't necessarily buy products or services for their features, but because they help them make progress in their lives and address specific needs they have.
-This 4-minute video explains it well:
+Hear it from the man himself in this 4-minute video:

-the key elements of the Jobs to be Done framework:
+the key elements of the Jobs to be Done framework FOR SAAS Founders:

 The job: